tarwn/lessthandot-hugo/blogs/content/posts/2012-06-27-converting-a-virtualbox-vdi-to.md

   - vmware

 ---
-Today I was “gifted” a Virtualbox VDI file with a setup I need to use to give some custom training.
+Today I was "gifted" a Virtualbox VDI file with a setup I need to use to give some custom training.
 I tried Virtualbox once but it was not a success and also this time the machine failed to boot.
 It kept complaining about some video settings and the boot sequence was interrupted.
 Time to convert the VDI to a good old VMWare VMDK, but how?
 The first hit in Google showed me an easy way to do this on a Linux, the second showed a complex one with third party tools on Windows.
 So here's the easy one on Windows:

 First of all you need to have [VirtualBox][1] installed.
 Now open a command prompt and use the following VboxManage syntax: